Middle East Area of Operations (MEAO)

 Ongoing engagement with veterans, families, and associated organisations identified reports of growing concern among Afghanistan and Iraq veterans and their families.
 There is a uniqueness in the experiences of those who served in the Middle East Area of Operations, and without longitudinal research, it is difficult to define the exact nature of the issues.
 The Royal Commission into Defence and Veteran Suicide also highlighted a need to provide better support.

 There have been several studies that have uncovered increases in mental health difficulties over time for MEAO cohorts, especially ex-serving members.
 This demonstrates the importance of longitudinal research and reviews in this area.
-A systematic evaluation of these studies, along with primary research, will form the basis of the MEAO Scoping Study that aims to improve our understanding of their unique experiences to help inform preparation and service provision for the next generation of contemporary veterans and their families.
+A systematic evaluation of these studies, along with primary research, will form the basis of the MEAO Scoping Study that aims to improve our understanding of their unique experiences.

 “There have been several studies undertaken but no follow up of these veterans for more than a decade.
 It is clear that a significant piece of research is needed to better understand how we can support today’s veterans and their families,”